stormchaserroleplaying/stormchaserRPG/Species/Common/HalfOrc/index.md

 Your choice of your Strength or Constitution score and one other attribute score of your choice both increase by 1.

 ### Low-Light Vision
-Half-orcs can see twice as far as humans in conditions of dim light.
+You can see in dim light as though it were bright light, so you ignore the concealed condition due to dim light.

 ### Menacing
 You gain proficiency in the [Intimidation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Intimidation/) skill.